Add Library Resources to Canvas

 As part of the CSN General Education Core, acquiring information literacy skills provides students the necessary intellectual framework for academic and professional success.

 Research 101 Tutorial

-Research 101 is an interactive information literacy tutorial that guides students through the research process from beginning to end, starting with understanding their assignment and developing a topic, through finding, using and evaluating resources, all the way to citation.
+Research 101 is an interactive information literacy tutorial that guides students through the research process, starting with understanding their assignment and developing a topic, through finding, using and evaluating resources, all the way to citation.

 You and your students can access the tutorial at https://libguides.csn.edu/research-101.

 The Information Literacy Quiz has been designed to help you assess your students’ level of information literacy.
 The quiz reflects the skills taught in the Research 101 tutorial, where you can access an interactive electronic version and a PDF version through the Test Yourself tab (email for a copy of the answer key).

 You can embed an interactive copy on your course’s Canvas page.
 If you are interested, please contact Becky Blunk at email@example.com, and she will get you started.

 Incorporating electronic library resources into Canvas inevitably brings up questions regarding copyright law.
 Copyright issues related to the digital classroom are covered by the U.S. Copyright Law and the Technology Education and Copyright Harmonization (TEACH) Act, passed in 2002.